fabianSorn/semantic_text_similarity/README.md

 direction is.
 With good word embeddings, two texts with very similar meaning will produce vectors pointing to a very similar direction.

+Producing such vectors does not necessarily requires using neural networks.
+Bag of Words e.g. can produce such vectors in a statistical way by counting word occurrences.
+Machine learning approaches on the other hand proved to be more accurate.

 Options for non statistical embeddings using neural networks:
 - For Embedding of individual words: Google's Word2Vec
     - Support for Multiple Languages
     - Models trained in the German language (Wikipedia) already exist

+While W2V is good for embedding single words, we need an additional step for using it with entire sentences (e.g. calculate an average vector from all word vectors in the sentence).

 - For Embedding of entire Sentences: Google's Universal Sentence Encoder
     - Support for Multiple Languages with multilingual models working with 16 different languages